 - Power – Hardest workout ever.

-- Friday Fight: Round 2 – Again – it’s better to let you be surprised, but there is only 2 water breaks.
+- Friday Fight: Round 2 – Again – it’s better to let you be surprised, but there are only 2 water breaks.

 If you struggle with month 2 too much, go back to month 1 and build up to month 2.